Chaitanya980/Chaitanya980/README.md

 - 🌱 Currently enhancing my skills in **Amazon Web Services(AWS),SpringBoot, DevOps**.

-- 🖥️ Dedicated to mastering **Data Structures and Algorithms**, actively working on the **NeetCode 150** problem set to sharpen my problem-solving abilities.
+- 🖥️ Dedicated to mastering **Data Structures and Algorithms**, actively working on the **NeetCode 150** problem set to sharpen my problem solving abilities.

 - 💻 Keenly interested in cloud technologies, leveraging their power to build scalable and efficient web solutions from end to end.